 While the organization remains committed to providing courses at a low cost to learners around the world, the change left a bad taste in at least a few learners’ mouths.

-It’s no secret that offering MOOCs and MOOC-based degree packages for a very low cost isn’t the most economically sound business model.
+It’s no secret that offering MOOCs and MOOC-based degree packages for a very low cost isn’t the most economically sound business strategy.

 Co-founder of Mindwires Consulting and writer for the e-Literate blog Phil Hill told Inside Higher Ed outright that edX “need[s] to acknowledge that MOOCs by themselves are not sustainable as a business model.”

 edX can certainly back this point up.
-Since provider launched in 2012, it has consistently spent more than it has taken it.
+Since the provider launched in 2012, it has consistently spent more than it has taken in.
 Net losses have typically come in around $3 million.
 But then again, edX does not operate like many businesses.

 edX Has Nearly Doubled Upper Management Since 2015

-A scan of edX’s recent 990 tax return forms leaves puzzled by these measures.
+A scan of edX’s recent 990 tax return forms leaves some questions unanswered.
 Between 2016 and 2017, when the organization reported a net loss of $2,980,000 (in 2016), many officers and directors are listed taking on significantly more work, earning six figures after reporting no edX-related income the year before.